ciscorx/7z-revisions/README.md

 ## Known Bugs:

+ - Does not work when a file is opened via tramp
  - File names must contain at least 1 alphabetical character or underscore or hyphen, and in this regard, cannot take the form of a real number, e.g. "1.0", and errors in such event.  (let's call this a feature for now)